Omega Flex (NASDAQ:OFLX) Shares Gap Up to $147.05

 Omega Flex (NASDAQ:OFLX) last issued its earnings results on Wednesday, April 21st.
 The industrial products company reported $0.62 EPS for the quarter.
 Omega Flex had a return on equity of 49.14% and a net margin of 19.60%.
 The business had revenue of $30.86 million for the quarter.

-In other news, Director Stewart B. Reed sold 25,000 shares of the firm’s stock in a transaction on Friday, March 12th.
-The stock was sold at an average price of $151.00, for a total value of $3,775,000.00.
-Following the transaction, the director now directly owns 844,887 shares in the company, valued at approximately $127,577,937.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
+In other Omega Flex news, Director Stewart B. Reed sold 25,000 shares of the stock in a transaction on Friday, March 12th.
+The stock was sold at an average price of $151.00, for a total transaction of $3,775,000.00.
+Following the sale, the director now directly owns 844,887 shares in the company, valued at approximately $127,577,937.
+The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
 Also, Director Stewart B. Reed sold 34,483 shares of the firm’s stock in a transaction on Friday, March 26th.
 The stock was sold at an average price of $145.00, for a total value of $5,000,035.00.
 Following the completion of the transaction, the director now owns 810,404 shares in the company, valued at $117,508,580.
 The disclosure for this sale can be found here.
 Company insiders own 45.01% of the company’s stock.

 Hedge funds have recently added to or reduced their stakes in the company.
 Benjamin F. Edwards & Company Inc. purchased a new position in shares of Omega Flex in the 1st quarter worth $51,000.
 Metropolitan Life Insurance Co NY purchased a new position in shares of Omega Flex in the 1st quarter worth $78,000.
 Citigroup Inc. boosted its stake in shares of Omega Flex by 402.9% in the 4th quarter.
 Citigroup Inc. now owns 860 shares of the industrial products company’s stock worth $126,000 after buying an additional 689 shares during the last quarter.
 UBS Group AG boosted its stake in shares of Omega Flex by 23.5% in the 1st quarter.
 UBS Group AG now owns 946 shares of the industrial products company’s stock worth $149,000 after buying an additional 180 shares during the last quarter.
 Finally, Precision Wealth Strategies LLC purchased a new position in shares of Omega Flex in the 1st quarter worth $210,000.
 Hedge funds and other institutional investors own 34.02% of the company’s stock.